mam1/Pcon-TNG/README.md

     <packet header><packet length><packet data><checksum>

 The C3 has a cog monitoring the serial connection.
-This independent process watches the byte stream from the BeagleBone  and parses the byte steam into packets.
-When a complete packet is received it is is placed on the packet queue and other process can dequeue it as required.
+This independent process watches the byte stream from the BeagleBone and parses it into packets.
+When a complete packet is received it is placed on the packet queue.
+A different cog is watching the packet queue.
+When a packet is ready this cog dequeues the packet and takes an action dependent on the frame type (the first byte of the frame data).

-Packet data is a frame where the first byte sets the frame type and the fame type determines the action of the receiver.
-It also determines how the following frame data will be marshaled.
+The packet contains a frame.
+The first byte of the frame defines the frame type and the frame type determines the action of the receiver and how the following frame data will be marshaled.

-    <frame type><frame data>
+    _FRAME <frame type><frame data>
     <_SCHEDULE_F><day><channel><number of schedule records><schedule>
     <_PING_F><ping data>
     <_REBOOT_F>